 Built-in flash.
 Uses two AAA batteries.

+Some kind of improvement over the IC401.
 Built-in flash.
 Uses two AA batteries.

+Some kind of improvement over the IC402.
 Built-in flash.
 Uses two AA batteries.

+Some important changes.
 80mm (f11.0), fixed-focus lens.
 Mechanical shutter with speed of 1/125.
 No exposure control.
-The camera looked like a binocular/camera combination, the binoculars were fake, but because of the 80mm lens, the results are telephoto.
+The camera looked like a binocular/camera combination, the binoculars are fake, but because of the 80mm lens, the results are telephoto.
 There was a small viewfinder underneath the camera lens.
 Dimensions of 2-1/8 x 4 x 3-3/4 in.
 Focusing wheel and tripod socket on the bottom, and shutter release button with cable release socket on the top.
 Also sold as the American Rand Photo Binocular 110 and the Sedic Tele-Spot 110.

 To return to the main index for the Sub Club click here.